linux-test-project/lcov/tests/README.md

        - make [COVERAGE=1]

-       - results will be written to the terminal and stored in 'test.log' If enabled, coverage data can be viewed by pointing your browser to .../cover_db/coverage.html.
-The coverage data can be redirected to a different location via the COVER_DB variable.

          - to generate coverage data for the lcov module, the 'Devel::Cover' perl package must be available.

+          - the Devel::Cover result is written to the terminal and stored in 'test.log'

+       - Results:

+           The Devel::Cover 'raw' coverage data can be viewed by pointing your browser to .../cover_db/coverage.html.
+           The coverage data can be redirected to a different location via the COVER_DB variable:
+              $ make [COVER_DB=path/to/wherever] COVERAGE=1 ... test

+           The data is translated to LCOV format and stored in .../cover_db/perlcov.info.
+           The data can be redirected to a different location via the PERLCOV
+           variable:
+              $ make [PERLCOV=path/to/my/file.info] COVERAGE=1 ... test

+           The corresponding genhtml-generated HTMLreport can be viewed by pointing your browser to .../perlcov/index.html.
+           The report can be redirected to a different location via the HTML_RPT
+           variable:
+              $ make [HTML_RPT=path/to/my/html] COVERAGE=1 ... test

 You can modify some aspects of testing by specifying additional parameters on